BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 ### Task 2: Deploy a Kubernetes Cluster Using `k3d`

 Before we can deploy **Buoyant Enterprise for Linkerd**, we're going to need a Kubernetes cluster.
 Fortunately, we can use `k3d` for that.
-There are a few cluster configuration files in the `cluster` directory, that will create a cluster with one control plane and three worker nodes, in three different availability zones.
+We're going to use the small configuration file in the `cluster` directory, which will create a cluster with one control plane and three worker nodes, in three different availability zones.

 Create the `demo-cluster-orders-hazl` cluster, using the configuration file in `cluster/demo-cluster-orders-hazl.yaml`: